coderefinery/workshop-intro/livestream.md

 ### There are major accessibility problems
 - e.g. audio quality is bad, screen not visible, breaks not coming, unintelligble explanation...
-- Write the problem in the bottom of HackMD immediately.
+- Write the problem in the bottom of the Notes immediately.

 ### The stream suddenly dies
 - Broadcaster's computer has crashed.